johannschopplich/unlazy/docs/guide/installation.md

 ```

 ::: info
 The short CDN URLs are meant for prototyping.
-For production usage, use a fully resolved CDN URL to avoid resolving and redirect cost:
+For production usage, use a fully resolved CDN URL to avoid resolving and redirect costs, for example: `https://unpkg.com/unlazy@1.0.0/dist/unlazy.iife.js`.
 :::

 ## Example